NVIDIA/phosphor-state-manager/docs/configurable_state_manager.md

 ## Proposed Design
 - Creating a new configurable state manager (csm) will be a single thread service based on phosphor-dbus-interface library.
 - Start/Stop of configurable state manager service is managed by systemd.
 Service name is "xyz.openbmc_project.State.ConfigurableStateManager"
-- csm service is packed with Phosphor state manager.
+- csm service is packaged with Phosphor state manager.
 - Transition of states will be through a data driven approach using json files.
 - Each json file will correspond to a particular use case for which we want to report states.
 Json will contain all information about category type, object name to be created, default state, transition logic etc. We will discuss json structure in detail in later part of doc.
+- Parsing of json will be ordered.
 - Provide the framework for state management.
 Creating a new state machine for a particular use case should be as easy as adding a new json file.

 ### Categories Defined for state management